The rate of escape of the most visited site of Brownian motion: Introduction

 There are many results on the most visited sites of Brownian motion and of various other processes.
 See \cite{Bertoin-Marsalle}, \cite{Csaki-Revesz-Shi}, \cite{Eisenbaum-1997}, \cite{Eisenbaum-Khoshnevisan}, \cite{Hu-Shi}, \cite{Khoshnevisan-Lewis}, \cite{Leuridan-1997}, \cite{Marcus}, \cite{Revesz}, and \cite{Shi-Toth} for some of these.

 In Section \ref{S:prelim} we state our main theorems precisely and give some preliminaries.
-Section \ref{S:ub} contains some estimates on the suprema of local times, while Section \ref{S:lb} contains some estimates on the infimum of Bessel processes of order 3.
-These are combined in Section \ref{S:glt} to establish a lower bound on the supremum of local time at certain random times, and in Section \ref{S:ft} we move from random times to fixed times to obtain our result for Brownian motion.
+Section \ref{S:se} contains some estimates on local times and squared Bessel processes of dimension 0.
+These are used in Section \ref{S:glt} to establish a lower bound on the supremum of local time at certain random times, and in Section \ref{S:ft} we move from random times to fixed times to obtain our result for Brownian motion.
 Finally in Section \ref{S:rw} we prove the result for random walks.